fc-minecraft/hoc2020-md/ball.md

 # Get the ball.

 ## Step 1
-The old lady's elevator isn't working.
-It looks like the levers are stuck.
+It looks like the levers are stuck on the Villager lady's elevator.
 Have the Agent use its strength to flip all the levers so she can bring down the children's ball.

 #### ~ tutorialhint